I’ve been a married person for a few decades now but always had a question about marriage that went unanswered for years.

 Every person who is now married or used to be married has a unique story to tell.

-Some left the marriage because they needed to do so for their own well-being – and those are the people who can often offer a lot of wisdom gained from experiences they never imagined they would have.
+Some left the marriage because they needed to do so for their own well-being.
+Those who left a marriage are the people who can often offer a lot of wisdom gained from experiences they never imagined they would have.